Protection of Cultural Objects on Loan

 Melbourne Victoria 3001

-Please note that this information relates to enquiries and claims concerning the ownership or provenance of an item borrowed from overseas for temporary public exhibition.
-For all other comments and enquiries about items, please refer to Collection Access Requests.
+Please note that the information on this page relates to inquiries and claims concerning the ownership or provenance of items borrowed from overseas for temporary public exhibition under the Protection of Cultural Objects on Loan Scheme.
+For inquiries about all other items, including those in the State collections or on loan from Australian lenders, please refer to Collection Access Requests.